ho-nl/graphcommerce-deployment-workflows/README.md

       serverUser: 'user'
       serverPort: 22
       # On environments such as hypernode, where we can't set a custom PATH for non-login shells, and need to customize
-      # it to be able to run things like PM2
+      # it to be able to run things like PM2.
+Below is the default value, so npm-installed executables can be invoked.
-      additionalPath: '/data/web/.npm/bin/'
+      # additionalPath: '/data/web/.npm/bin/'
 ```

 You must set up an GitHub environment (you can find this under repository settings) for each environment you deploy to,